 Packing and planning tips for the budget traveler in Europe

-Lots of these tips can apply to traveling anywhere in the world, but some of the websites are more specific to Europe.
+Lots of these tips can apply to travel anywhere in the world, but some of the websites are more specific to Europe.

 Things To Pack: